pypsa-meets-earth/pypsa-earth/doc/releases/maintenance-notes.md

 * Update version number in `default.config.yaml`, `tutorial.config.yaml` and `test/config.*.yaml`.

-* Open and review pull request for branch `release-v0.x.x`.
+* Open a pull request for branch `release-v0.x.x`, review and fix all remaining issues (usually, release notes require some additional attention).
 Run `pre-commit run --all`` locally and fix any issues.

 * Update and checkout your local `main` and tag a release with `git tag v0.x.x`, `git push`, `git push --tags`.